Are you losing the race against inflation?

-DBS latest report “Are you losing the race against inflation?” examined the impact of inflation on different consumer segments, analysed income growth, and offered tips on how to combat inflation.
+In 2022, DBS published “Are you losing the race against inflation?” an in-depth report that examined the impact of inflation on different consumer segments, analysed income growth, and offered tips on how to combat inflation.
 It highlighted that the lowest income group and baby boomers (ages 58 to 76) are among the most vulnerable to inflation.
 As such, these consumers could have less bandwidth to stomach higher inflation rates in the future.

 On a positive note, millennials (ages 26 to 41) and boomers are in a better financial position to beat inflation.
 This is because their investments grew faster than expenses over the past year.
 On the other hand, Gen X customers (ages 42 to 57), who are near retirement age but saw investment growth lagging that of expenses, could invest more to boost financial resilience and safeguard their nest egg.

 The report also indicated that the incomes of nearly half a million DBS customers lagged the surging inflation rate, with some customers even experiencing a decline in real income.
 This is exacerbated by expenses, which have grown 2 times faster than income over the past year.

 This research paper is the 4th instalment in the DBS NAV Financial Health Series that analysed publicly available data as well as aggregated and anonymised data insights from 1.2 million DBS retail customers.

 1. Income is not keeping up with inflation